 Does a Spinning Instructor need to jump off the bike every time someone drifts outside the recommended ranges?
 The answer to that question depends on how the rider is pedaling.
 If they are bouncing all over the place above 110 RPM, then yes, the rider needs to slow down and regain control of the flywheel.
 Likewise, if they are pedaling well below 60 RPM and straining with each pedal stroke, the rider should remove resistance and increase cadence.

 Cadence is an important skill to develop, even if you have no intention of ever riding outside.
 Spinning classes require riders to be skillful in their riding technique to get the most out of their training sessions.

-One major reason for developing an efficient pedal stroke is injury prevention.
+One major reason for developing an efficient pedal stroke and working toward an ideal cycling cadence, is injury prevention.
 When someone is out of control or pedaling too slowly, they put themselves at risk of injury.
 As riders get stronger on the bike, they generate more power per pedal stroke which causes an increase in the amount stress placed on the knee joints.
 The increase in force on the joints may stress them to the point of injury.
 Besides, a more efficient pedal stroke will allow the student to generate more power and thus expend more calories.

 So What is an Optimal Pedal Stroke?

 There is no one optimal pedal stroke — the definition varies depending on whether it applies to the stroke that produces the most power, the least fatigue, the most comfort or the greatest economy.
 Norwegian sports scientists Foss and Hallén define the optimal cadence as one that produces the best performance.
 Let’s take a closer look at what some of the research says about how a cyclist determines their ideal cycling cadence.

 What Does the Science Says About Optimal Pedal Stroke?